DreamMaoMao/git.yazi/README.md

 # gitstatus.yazi
-gitstatus prompt plugin for Yazi,
+message prompt plugin for Yazi,

 Asynchronous task loading without blocking the rendering of other components